aionescu/dynasty/README.md

 The first invocation may take a while, since it will also build the compiler's dependencies.

 To run the resulting JavaScript, you can include it in a `<script>` tag inside a HTML document to load it in the browser, or run it with [Node.js](https://nodejs.org/en/) or [Deno](https://deno.land/).

+## VS Code Extension

+To install the VS Code extension, simply run the `install-vscode-ext.sh` script.

 ## License